neondatabase/website/content/docs/guides/vercel-native-integration.md

 <Admonition type="note">
 The **Neon Postgres Native Integration** is intended for Vercel users who want to add Neon Postgres to their Vercel project as a native integration.
-- If you are an existing Neon user, installing the integration will add a Vercel org to your existing Neon account, assuming your Neon and Vercel accounts use the same email address.
+- If you are an existing Neon user, installing the integration will add a new Neon organization named **Vercel: `<organization_name>`** to your existing Neon account, assuming your Neon and Vercel accounts use the same email address.
 - If you are an existing Neon user and want create a database branch for each preview deployment in Vercel, use the [Neon Postgres Previews Integration](/docs/guides/vercel-previews-integration) instead.
 The native integration does not support automatic database branches for Vercel preview deployments.
 </Admonition>